Mission & Core Values

 We believe in the strength and the capability of the families we serve.
 We build upon our families’ strengths to help them forge a sustainable path to self-sufficiency.
 We will not do anything for a family that they can do for themselves.
 We believe in giving a hand up, instead of a hand out.

 We are not limited to conducting business as usual.
-We employ inventive and effective strategies to provide holistic support and resources to our families.
+We execute inventive and effective strategies to provide holistic support and resources to our families.
 We pursue continuous process improvement, technology enhancements and creative problem-solving.
 We focus on implementing evidence-based efforts including a two-generation approach, trauma-informed care and Triple P parenting training.

 How We Work:

 - Housing families: Families begin their journey to upward economic mobility at one of CFH's three HUD-compliant shelter facilities.
 Families can then concentrate on short-term and long-term goals without worrying about where their children will sleep each night.
 Over 60% of the individuals CFH serves are children and our shelter facilities truly become their temporary homes.
 CFH assists people leaving shelters to obtain transitional housing, ultimately preparing them for long-term sustainable and unsubsidized housing within a year or two.
 Housing resource coordinators connect families with housing through a network of nearly 70 partner housing providers in 25 zip codes.

 - Partnership and Counseling: In collaboration with community partners, clinical social workers provide holistic and wrap around services; addressing barriers that affect family stability and facilitating pathways to find literacy, education, health and job readiness.